voidchef/autoblog/front/README.md

-# Material UI - Vite.js in Typescript example
+# Material UI - Create React App example in TypeScript

 ## How to use